Heather Rae Young Shows Off Massive Engagement Ring In Cheeky Bikini Pic With ‘Selling Sunset’ Co-Stars

-Selling Sunset star Heather Rae Young showed off her massive diamond engagement ring as she posed with her co-stars on a boat in California over the weekend.
+Selling Sunset star Heather Rae Young showed off her massive diamond engagement ring in an Instagram post as she posed with her co-stars on a boat in California over the weekend.

 In a new photo shared to her Instagram page, Heather posed in a skimpy bikini with co-stars Amanza Smith, Chrishell Stause, and Mary Fitzgerald as they cruised on a boat along Newport Beach.
 The four friends looked out at the ocean as they showed off the backs of their bathing suits in the social media pic.